freeCodeCamp/2018-online-jamstack-hackathon/teams.md

 Problem is I do not know serverless, gatsby and webpack.
 So, this project will be incomplete, 100% guarenteed T_T

+The plan now is to build everything that needs to use the lambda thingy (Pilon & Hasura?) then build the frontend part.

 ***
 # FccFriendshipTest
 ### A Simple JAMStack questions game App - More info coming soon